matter-labs/zksync-lite-docs/docs/service/testnet-down.md

 <br>
 <br>

-# zkSync testnet is temporarily down
+# zkSync on this testnet is temporarily unavailable

 <br>
 <br>
 <br>

-zkSync is temporarily unavailable on this testnet.
-We apologize for the inconvenience — our team has been notified and will take care of this ASAP.
+zkSync on this testnet is temporarily down or undergoing a planned maintenance.
+We apologize for the inconvenience — our team is on it, we'll be back up in a bit!

+While keeping 100% zkSync uptime can be challenging at this stage, **the security of users' assets is not affected at all by any operational issues**.
+A great thing about ZK rollup — the tech that powers zkSync — is that the the funds are [secured purely by smart contracts and zero-knowledge proofs](https://zksync.io/faq/security.html).
+The zkSync [protocol](https://github.com/matter-labs/zksync/blob/master/docs/protocol.md) guarantees that any assets deposited into it will always be retrievable on Ethereum, even if all zkSync operators were shut down permanently or became malicious.
+Security has always been and will remain our topmost concern — both smart contract and zero-knowledge parts of zkSync v1 has been [thoughroly audited](https://zksync.io/zksync-1.0-audit.pdf).

-You can monitor the [zkSync uptime status for all tesnets here](https://uptime.com/s/zksync).
+You can monitor the operational status of all zkSync components and testnets at the [zkSync uptime status page](https://uptime.com/s/zksync).
+Feel free to [contact us](https://zksync.io/contact.html) if you have any further questions.

+Sincerely,

+Your Matter Labs Team